Cadey89/PLP-Week-1-Assignment/Readme.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Unit Testing: This is a software development process in which the smallest testable parts of an application, called units, are individually scrutinized for proper operation. unit testing tests individual components or modules of software.
+It allows for documentation, improved code quality, early bug detection, reduced cost, detecting errors early, improved confidence, increased collaboration, promotes faster debugging, encouraging better design, boost software reliability.

+Integration: This is executed to validate that different software components, subsystems, or aapplications work together as a system to achieve the desired functionality and performance.
+It is about testing interactions between different components or subsystems.

+System:
+Acceptance:

 Part 2: Introduction to AI and Prompt Engineering